Odfjell asked to address nonconformities on semi-submersible rig

 Norwegian offshore safety regulator has carried out an audit of Odfjell Drilling and its risk management, electrical facilities, safety instrumented systems and technical safety on one of its semi-submersible rigs, currently working for Equinor off Norway, and is awaiting a response from the offshore drilling contractor regarding the way the identified nonconformities will be handled.

-The Petroleum Safety Authority Norway (PSA) informed last week that it had conducted this audit between 26 to 30 September 2022 with the objective of investigating how Odfjell Drilling complies with regulatory requirements for risk management, electrical facilities, work in and operation of electrical facilities, safety instrumented systems and technical safety on board the Deepsea Atlantic semi-submersible rig.
+The Petroleum Safety Authority Norway (PSA) informed last week that it had conducted the audit between 26 to 30 September 2022 with the objective of investigating how Odfjell Drilling was complying with regulatory requirements for risk management, electrical facilities, work in and operation of electrical facilities, safety instrumented systems and technical safety on board the Deepsea Atlantic semi-submersible rig.

 Furthermore, the offshore safety watchdog identified 14 nonconformities, including barrier management; handling of nonconformities; ignition source control; ventilation system; firefighting; passive fire protection; open drainage; emergency lighting; lithium-ion battery system; electrical facilities and installations; work in and operation of electrical facilities; responsible person for communication systems; risk assessment of health hazards from electromagnetic fields; and maintenance of technical facilities.